thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Key Usage

-The Key Usage extension MUST be set, MUST be marked critical, the keyCertSign or cRLSign purposes MUST be set, and the digitalSignature purpose SHOULD be set.
+{{Section 4.2.1.3 of !RFC5280}} defines the key usage extension.
+The Key Usage extension MUST be set, MUST be marked critical, and the keyCertSign purpose MUST be set.
+If the subordinate CA issues CRLs, the cRLSign purpose MUST also be set.
+The digitalSignature purpose SHOULD be set.

 Subordinate certification authorities SHOULD NOT have any extendedKeyUsage.
-{{RFC5280}} reserves EKUs to be meaningful only in end entity certificates.
+{{Section 4.2.1.12 of !RFC5280}} reserves EKUs to be meaningful only in end entity certificates.

 ### Basic Constraints